Louisiana Court Records

 Other remedies available upon a breach of contract include restitution and cancellation of the contract.

-Interested individuals and businesses can file an action for breach of contract at the appropriate court.
+Breaches of contract are filed at the appropriate court.
 The District Courts have original jurisdiction over such matters.
 However, the City Courts hear such matters if the amount in dispute is between $15,000 and $50,000.
-The Justice of the Peace Courts hears breach of contract cases if the damages is up to $5,000.
+The Justice of the Peace Courts hears breach of contract cases if the damages are up to $5,000.

-Aggrieved parties can file a breach of contract claims can be filed with the clerk of court.
+Breach of contract claims are typically filed with the clerk of court.
 While some courts may allow claimants to file verbally, most require them to file written pleadings.
 Claimants may file at the courthouse within their judicial district or via U.S mail.
 Upon the filing of a claim, the clerk will serve the other party who has a particular period to file an answer.
-The court schedules a hearing and the judge can award the claims or dismiss it.
-Failure of the defendant to file an answer can lead to a default verdict that favors the claimant.
+The court schedules a hearing and the judge awards the claims or dismisses it.
+Failure of the defendant to file an answer may lead to a default verdict that favors the claimant.

 What Defenses Can Be Used Against a Breach of Contract Claim in Louisiana?

-Defenses that parties can employ against a breach of contract claim in Louisiana include:
+Defenses that parties may employ against a breach of contract claim in Louisiana include:

-• Illegal Contracts: The defendant can argue that the fulfillment of the contractual obligations could be against the state laws.
+- Illegal Contracts: The defendant may argue that the fulfillment of the contractual obligations could be against the state laws.

-• Fraud/ Duress: Defendants can argue about the validity of the contract if they can successfully prove that they were fraudulently induced or under duress when they entered the agreement.
+- Fraud/ Duress: Defendants may argue about the validity of the contract if they can successfully prove that they were fraudulently induced or under duress when they entered the agreement.

 What are Property Disputes in Louisiana